iwantmyname/blog/_posts/2014-11-20-the-most-popular-new-domain-extensions-on-iwantmyname.md

 + .XYZ is nowhere to be found on our list, but is clearly the most registered new gTLD on the web.
 + .BLUE is in our top 10, but is #120 overall.
 Perhaps our monthly [domain discounts](https://iwantmyname.com/domains/special-offer) are more popular than I thought.
-+ We're clearly hitting the creative professional crowd. .PHOTO, .PHOTOGRAPHY, .AGENCY, .GALLERY, .CLOTHING, .COMPANY, and .TECHNOLOGY are all in our top 25.
++ We're clearly popular amongst creative professionals. .PHOTO, .PHOTOGRAPHY, .AGENCY, .GALLERY, .CLOTHING, .COMPANY, and .TECHNOLOGY are all in our top 25.
 + As well as education: .INSTITUTE, .ACADEMY, .EDUCATION
 + This was to be expected—.GURU and .EXPERT are both quite popular (we clearly have brilliant customers).

 ***

 If you haven't looked in a while (or at all), be sure to check out our [gTLD page](https://iwantmyname.com/domains/new-gtld-domain-extensions).
-We have 241 extensions avaialble to be registered now, and a few hundred more that can be preordered through our system.
+We have 241 extensions available to be registered now, and a few hundred more that can be preordered through our system.
 New extensions are added every month, so don't be a stranger.